 - 1. Clothing Long pants are required in the Pilot Brewery.
 No shorts or skirts.
 Clothing should be snug, not loose or floppy.
 Lab coats are undesirable especially when unbuttoned.
-No loose ties or apron strings. - 2.
+No loose ties or apron strings.
+Coverall can be made available with prior notification and sizing information. - 2.
 Footwear Non-skid enclosed shoes or boots; rubber pullover boots are highly recommended.
 Absolutely no open-toed or open-heel footwear.